Zaro Wines, a story of dedication

 Orange Wine Festival – how it all started and why are these orange wines so interesting?

 The initial idea arose by coincidence, but afterwards an enormous amount of work, professionalism and dedication was invested in it, developing it into a very important project.
-It is an international festival with the best of viticulture and enogastronomy, which takes place once a year in Izola and also in Vienna.
+It is an international festival with the best of viticulture and enogastronomy, which takes place once a year in Izola as well as in Vienna.
 We chose Vienna as a destination because it was one of our main markets in recent history.
-To look back, the project was born at the Manzioli Square in Izola eight years ago in collaboration with the municipality of Izola, the Italian community as well as other significant players, with whom we have co-created this wonderful story.
+To look back, the project started at the Manzioli Square in Izola eight years ago in collaboration with the municipality of Izola, the Italian community as well as other significant players, with whom we have co-created this wonderful story.
 Naturally, the macerated wines are the essence of the festival, which are actually white wines produced following a process for red wine production.
 A prerequisite for the production of such wines is to avoid pesticides both in the vineyard and in the cellar.
 Winemakers love coming to us in Izola because they feel more than excellent here.

 And lastly, a piece of advice: Indulge in the story that every wine tells you…

-Once we are given any wine in our hands, we must disregard the label as well as other factors, but at the same time we need to have high respect for it.
+Once we are given any wine in our hands, we must disregard the label as well as any other factor, but at the same time we need to highly respect it.
 There is a lot of work and dedication behind every product which appears on the market, which somehow managed to get to us, therefore it must be appreciated.
 This applies not only to wines, but to all boutique products.
 Wine tells us a lot about a glass and its taste.
 It is related to the feelings, the positive moments and energy – this is also why we drink it.
-In our family, we produce wine to put a smile on peoples’ faces and whisper them a story about our places.
+In our family, we produce wine to put a smile on people's faces and whisper them a story about our places.
 The key factor to differentiate a good wine from a bad one is to feel good while drinking it, but above all, to feel like this also the next day.